 - Hula hoops

-Here are my favorite open ended toys this year.
+Here are my favorite open ended toys that we’ve tried and loved.

 The open ended toys that we have from when the kids were early toddlers – wooden blocks, wooden toys sets and a plain doll house – are still toys they play with today.